About the Climate Adaptation Science Program

 Purpose

-The Climate Adaptation Sciences specialization prepares trainees for research-based careers that will integrate science, management, and policy to understand and adapt to a changing climate.
+The Climate Adaptation Science specialization prepares trainees for research-based careers that integrate science, management, and policy to understand and adapt to a changing climate.

 Program Description

-The Climate Adaptation Science program closely integrates research, instruction, work-place experience, and collaborations among scientists, federal, state, and local land and resource managers, policy-makers, trainees, and citizen stakeholders.
-The program emphasizes interdisciplinary research and includes training in informatics, modeling, communication, leadership, project management, risk assessment, decision-making under uncertainty, and interdisciplinary teamwork.
+The Climate Adaptation Science program closely integrates research, work-place experience, and scientific collaboration between scientists, policy-makers, federal, state, and local land and resource managers, and citizen stakeholders.
+The program emphasizes interdisciplinary research and includes training in informatics, modeling, communication, leadership, project management, risk assessment, decision-making, and interdisciplinary teamwork.

 Trainees complete a 9-credit specialization that includes two experiential elements.
-The required courses are two Interdisciplinary Research Colloquia (1 credit each) and the two-semester Studio course (5 credits), accompanied by CAS 6889 (1 credit).
-Trainees complete an internship (1 credit) with a government, industry, or NGO partner that precedes the year-long research studio with the opportunity for a second internship the following summer.
-Each trainee also designs and completes an Individual Communication Plan (CAS 6006), with a Capstone project.
+The required courses are an Introduction to Climate Adaptation Sciences seminar (2 credits), an Interdisciplinary Research Colloquium (1 credit), and a two-semester Studio course (4 credits), accompanied by ENVS 6889 (1 credit).
+Trainees must also complete an internship (1 credit) with a government, industry, or NGO partner that precedes the two-semester research studio course.
+Please note that the specific course requirements will change for students entering the program in Fall 2025 or later.
 Details are given in the Program Timeline.
+For details pertaining to the course requirements prior to Fall 2025, please use this link

 Please note, all Utah State University graduate students in participating programs are eligible for the program.